- About Archives

 I. Purpose

-In accordance with the SAA Bylaws, the Nominating Committee selects a slate of candidates to present for membership vote; provides information about the slate of candidates for the SAA Newsletter; drafts questions for inclusion in the candidates' statements; prepares a final report; and reports the election results at the annual business meeting.
+In accordance with the SAA Bylaws, the Nominating Committee selects a slate of candidates for the posirions of Council, Vice-President/President Elect, and the next year's Nominating Committee for membership vote.The Nominating Committee reviews the nominations and self-nominations received; encourages potential candidates to stand for election; facilitates the election process by gathering information about the slate of canidates for the SAA election communications and related events; drafts questions that candidates respond to in statements; prepares a final report and formally reports the election results at the annual business meeting..

 II.
 Committee Selection, Size, Length of Terms

 The Nominating Committee is composed of five members who serve for one year.
 Three members are elected each year by the membership from a slate submitted by the outgoing Nominating Committee and from any petition and write-in candidates submitted by the membership.
-Two of the three second-year Council members are selected by lot at the spring meeting of the Council to complete this committee.
+Two of the three second-year Council members are selected by vote at the spring meeting of the Council to complete this committee.
+The chair of the Nominating Committee is the elected candidate with the highest number of votes.
 The vice president/president-elect appoints the chair of the Nominating Committee in the event of a tie for that office, according to the procedures in Bylaw 5.A.

 The immediate past chair of the Nominating Committee shall serve on the Committee on the Selection of SAA Fellows for a one-year term.